This article explains how to understand your employees’ overtime balance, and how to troubleshoot it if it’s incorrect.

 - Make a note of any anomalies, such as full working days in deficit or overtime.
 Ask yourself these questions, and double check with the affected employee:

-- Did you add or remove a public holiday to the calendar assigned to the office or company recently?
+- Did you add or remove a public holiday to the calendar assigned to the workplace or company recently?

 - Did the employee forget to clock out or to track time on a specific day?